New Zealand People's Party

-The New Zealand People's Party is a political party in New Zealand.
-The party was established in 2015 and has a particular focus on the rights of immigrants.
+The New Zealand People's Party was a political party in New Zealand.
+The party was established in 2015 and had a particular focus on the rights of immigrants.
 It operated as an independent party for a 2016 by-election and the 2017 general election, and as a component party of Advance New Zealand for the 2020 election.
-The party's leader, as of September 2020, is Anil Sharma.
+The party's leader, as of September 2020, was Anil Sharma.

 History

 Standalone party

 The New Zealand People's Party was established in 2015.
 It was initially led by Roshan Nauhria, who was a co-founder.

 Nauhria stood as a candidate in the 2016 Mount Roskill by-election, winning 709 votes or 4.2% and coming third.
 The People's Party also contested the 2017 Mount Albert by-election, with Vin Tomar, an early childhood teacher and real estate agent, as their candidate.
 Tomar received 191 votes, or 1.5% of the votes cast, coming fourth.

 In 2016, New Zealand First leader Winston Peters called the party a 'National Party front'.

 On 20 May 2017 the party applied for registration with the Electoral Commission and was registered by the Electoral Commission on 20 June 2017.
 It ran six list candidates.
 At the 2017 general election, the party gained only 0.1% of the party vote (1,890 votes) and won no seats in the New Zealand House of Representatives.

 The party was deregistered by the Electoral Commission, at the party's request, on 30 April 2019.